colrich/educates-buildservice/workshops/lab-et-self-guided-tour/workshop/content/05-embedded-code-editor.md

 Editors ``vi`` and ``nano`` are provided for working from the terminal, however not everyone will be familiar with using these editors.
 For that reason a GUI based IDE usually provides a better experience for workshops as you don't have to worry so much about the users experience level.

 The embedded IDE which can be enabled for the workshop environments is VS Code.
-This runs in the same container as the workshop session uses.
-This is available under the "Editor" tab, or you can provide a clickable action to expose the editor.
+This runs in the same container as the workshop session uses and is available under the "Editor" tab, or you can provide a clickable action to expose the editor.

 ```dashboard:open-dashboard
 name: Editor